-Map of Me is a powerful, lyrical spoken word show exploring the experiences of young female asylum-seekers, for audiences aged 13+.
-This Papertale production, written and performed by prize-winning poets Rosemary Harris and Azfa Awad was funded in 2015 by Grants for the Arts, Arts Council England.
+Map of Me was a powerful, lyrical spoken word show exploring the experiences of young female asylum-seekers, for audiences aged 13+.
+This Papertale production, written and performed by prize-winning poets Rosemary Harris and Azfa Awad, was funded in 2015 by Grants for the Arts, Arts Council England.

-In partnership with Half Moon Theatre and Apples and Snakes South East, Map of Me is the third show in Papertale's Suitcase Trilogy of spoken word shows for young people exploring migration, and follows on from the success of A Roo in My Suitcase and One Way Ticket.
+In partnership with Half Moon Theatre and Apples and Snakes South East, Map of Me was the third show in Papertale's Suitcase Trilogy of spoken word shows for young people exploring migration, and followed on from the success of A Roo in My Suitcase and One Way Ticket.

 Watch Azfa and Rosemary interviewed at Half Moon about the show's development and themes.

 It was really expressive of how immigrants feel – I think poetry allowed this.
 (Hastings audience member, aged 14)

 I like everything.
 It’s different to other plays but in a good way.
 I loved it.
 I think a lot of people will relate to this and love to see it.
 (Oxford audience member, 14)